-PRC Television Broadcasts.
-In 2002, Falun Gong members interrupted television programming in several large Chinese cities and broadcast their own images, possibly with the aid of sources outside China in some cases.16 In September and December of 2002, Chinese courts sentenced 27 practitioners to prison terms of 4 to 20 years for carrying out broadcast disruptions.
-In August and October 2003, Falun Gong backers reportedly disrupted Sino-Satellite television signals, including China Central Television's report on the launch of the first Chinese manned space flight.
+In 2002, Falun Gong members interrupted television programming in several large Chinese cities and broadcast their own images, possibly with the aid of sources outside China in some cases.17 PRC courts sentenced 27 practitioners to prison terms of 4 to 20 years for carrying out these actions.
+In 2003, Falun Gong backers reportedly disrupted Sino Satellite television signals.
+In November 2004, Hong Kong-based Asia Satellite reported that a 12-minute Falun Gong program overrode its own signals broadcast into mainland China.
+On May 19, 2003, U.S. citizen Charles Li was sentenced to three years in prison for "intending to sabotage" Chinese television broadcasts.